The compression body graph has infinite diameter: Stability

 The backward direction is immediate.
 In this section we show the forward direction.
 A standard coarse geometry argument using the hyperbolicity of the curve complex, plus the quasi-convexity of $\calD(V)$ inside of $\C(S)$, reduces the forward direction of Theorem \ref{Thm:Ray} to the following statement, which we call the stability hypothesis.

-\begin{theorem}[Stability hypothesis] Suppose that $\gamma$ is a geodesic ray in $\C(S)$, $k$ is a constant, and $V_i$ is a sequence of compression bodies such that, for all $i$, the segment $\gamma|[0,i]$ lies in a $k$--neighborhood of $\calD(V_i)$.
-Then there is a constant $k'$ and a non-trivial compression body $W$, contained in infinitely many of the $V_i$, so that $\gamma$ is contained in a $k'$-neighborhood of $\calD(W)$. \end{theorem}
+\begin{theorem}[Stability hypothesis] Given a surface $S$ and a constant $k$, there is a constant $k' \ge k$ with the following property.
+Suppose that $\gamma$ is a geodesic ray in $\C(S)$, and $V_i$ is a sequence of compression bodies such that, for all $i$, the segment $\gamma|[0,i]$ lies in a $k$--neighborhood of $\calD(V_i)$.
+Then there is a constant $k'$ and a non-trivial compression body $W$, contained in infinitely many of the $V_i$, such that that $\gamma$ is contained in a $k'$-neighborhood of $\calD(W)$. \end{theorem}